Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-10-23-know-how:-Git-usage.md

 2. Use the init command to initialize the local directory as a Git repository.
 For Git 2.27.1 or an earlier version, set the name of the default branch using && git symbolic-ref HEAD refs/heads/main:

 $ git init && git symbolic-ref HEAD refs/heads/main

+3. Add the files in your new local repository.
+This stages them for the first commit.

+$ git add .